InfoSecInnovations/Sentinel-Service-Offering/README.md

 - LAW - Log Analytics Workspace

-## Requirements
+## Permissions

-_TODO: requirements to be able to deploy resource group and subscription level templates?_
+### Windows Security Events

+Unlike the other Data Connectors, you only need Resource Group Contributor permissions to enable Security Events via AMA.
+However to onboard machines you will require a higher level (TODO: which?)

+### Azure Activity

+The Azure Activity Data Connector requires Subscription Owner permissions to enable

+### Microsoft 365

+The Microsoft 365 Data Connector requires Global Administrator or Security Administrator on the tenant to enable

+### Microsoft Entra ID

-Due to current limitations with the Azure API, it's not officially possible to enable the Azure Active Directory Data Connector through an ARM template.
-There is a workaround requiring ownership of the Tenant root scope, however in many cases you will not be granted this level of permission, so you should just enable it from the Azure Portal web UI until it becomes available via ARM templates.
+Due to current limitations with the Azure API, it's not officially possible to enable the Microsoft Entra ID Data Connector through an ARM template.
+There is a workaround requiring ownership of the Tenant root scope, however in many cases you will not be granted this level of permission, so you should just enable it from the Azure Portal web UI (see below) until it becomes available via ARM templates.

 However, if you really want to deploy the Data Connector programmatically, you will need to do the following:

+#### Enabling Tenant root scope ownership

 - Have `Global Administrator` permissions.

-- In the portal go to Azure Active Directory/Properties and enable _Access management for Azure resources_ and save the change.
+- In the portal go to Microsoft Entra ID/Properties and enable _Access management for Azure resources_ and save the change.

 - Do the following in PowerShell using the `Az` module to assign ownership of the tenant scope: